HavB1/portfolio/README.md

 ## Features

-- 🎨 Modern UI with Tailwind CSS and Radix UI components
+- 🎨 Modern UI with Tailwind CSS and Shadcn UI components
 - 📧 Contact form with email integration using Resend
 - ⚡ Fast performance with Turbopack
 - 🔒 Type-safe API routes with tRPC